geoapi-pt/main/README.md

 ### /municipio or /municipios

-With no parameters, returns a JSON array with municipalities names, alphabetically sorted.
+With no parameters, returns an array with municipalities names, alphabetically sorted.

 Accept parameters `nome`, `codigo`, `nif`, `codigopostal`, `email`, `telefone`, `fax`, `sitio` and `codigoine`.